ecyht2/EEEE2065-cw2/README.md

 | step      | How much should the program increase the N by after each iteration until it reaches max. | 100     |
 | iteration | How many samples should the benchmark take for a given N.                                | 500     |

+## Documentation

+Documentation of the coursework can be found in the project [GitHub pages](https://ecyht2.github.io/EEEE2065-cw3/).